z3orc/ender-cli-sh/README.md

 ## Before installing

-Make sure you have all the necessary packages installed before downloading/installing or using MSOS.
+Make sure you have all the necessary packages installed before downloading/installing or using mcontrol.
 These packages will/might differ depending on your distro and which version of Minecraft.
 Below are some handy-dandy examples of which packages you will need for Ubuntu and Arch.

 ### Compatibility
-MSOS has not been tested on every OS/distro there is, I just don't really have the time :), so here is a list of tested distros where the script did or did not work at the time of testing.
+Mcontrol has not been tested on every OS/distro there is, I just don't really have the time :), so here is a list of tested distros where the script did or did not work at the time of testing.

 |                        	| v1 (2019-2020) 	| v2 (pre 1.17) 	| v3 (Current) 	|
 |------------------------	|:----------------:	|:-----------:	|:--------------:	|